 Ras Al Jinz is one of the best Nature experiences to enjoy in the Sultanate of Oman.

 Every year, thousands of sea turtles migrate from the shores of the Arabian Gulf and the Red Sea to lay their eggs on Oman’s beaches.
-Reserves have been set up to offer the opportunity to see them come to shore in the evening and leave their nest in the morning.
+Reserves have been set up to protect them.
+They offer opportunities to see them come to shore in the evening and leave their nest in the morning.

-Enjoy sunset or sunrise on a beautiful beach while the large turtle make their nest or get by to the sea.
+Enjoy sunset or sunrise on a beautiful beach while the large turtles make their nest or get to the sea.

 It is quite magical to see them dig resiliently and slide slowly back to the water!

-(many many more photos of the turtle coming in the article!)
+(many many more photos of turtles coming in the article!)

 So you can understand why it is one of the top things to do in Oman...

-Where and When can you see turtles in Oman
+Where and When – Turtle season in Oman

-- Peak seasons and hatching is between May and September, especially July to September (sadly some of the hottest months to travel there)
+- Ras al Jinz turtle peak season (and hatching) is between May and September, especially July to September (sadly some of the hottest months to travel there)

 - Turtles come all year-round.
 However there could be days in low season when you don't see any.
 Peak season could give you 20 sightings and more.